JungeuiLee/bamboo_architecture/README.md

 ## A note on the code

-Bamboo is an operating service, so the application repository is private — publishing Firestore security rules, App Check configuration, and the account-deletion flow of a running product is not something I am willing to do for a portfolio.
-This document is the design record instead.
+Bamboo is an operating service.
+Publishing the Firestore security rules, App Check configuration, and account-deletion flow of a running product is not a reasonable trade for a public repository, so the application code stays private and this document serves as the design record.

 ---